apache/infrastructure-website/content/pages/digicert-use.md

 Title: Using the Digicert code signing service

-## Transition in progress
+## Transition to DigiCert
-We are currently transitioning from the old Symantec service to the new DigiCert service.
-The Symanetc service is no longer supported.
-While it is currently still available, it may be decommissioned at any time.
-Perform all new signing via the DigiCert service.
+We have moved from the old Symantec service to the new DigiCert service.
+The Symanetc service is no longer avaialble.
+All new signing must be via the DigiCert service.

 If you require assistance migrating to the DigiCert service, please open an <a href="https://issues.apache.org/jira/browse/INFRA">INFRA Jira ticket</a> and select code signing as the component.

 ## DigiCert Secure Software
 DigiCert Secure Software supports a range of signing tools and formats.
-For the full list see the client user guide in the <a href="https://svn.apache.org/repos/private/committers/code-signing/digicert/" target="blank">private repository for ASF committers</a>.
+For the full list see the [client user guide](https://digicert.github.io/snowbird-doc/#/administration-guides/secure-software-manager/index).

 ### Obtaining a DigiCert ONE account

 Adding a new PMC or a new user to an existing PMC needs to be performed by the infrastructure team.
 Please open an <a href="https://issues.apache.org/jira/browse/INFRA">INFRA Jira ticket</a> and select code signing as the component.

 When the infrastructure team create your accout you will be sent a password reset email.
 The link in that email is only valid for 12 hours.
 If you are unable to complete the creation of your account in that time you can request a new password reset email by going to [DigiCert ONE](https://one.digicert.com/) and clicking on the password reset link.
-Your username is the same as your ASF id.
+Your username is the same as your ASF email address.
 You should then receive a new password reset email you can use to set your password.
 You will also need to configure your OTP token.
 Officially, only Google authenticator is supported but any similar tool should also work.

 ### Obtaining credentials for code signing